thepartof/thepartof.github.io/_posts/2016-01-13-should-i-do-homework-for-my-brother.markdown

 categories: life
 ---

 To do or not to do?
-It's a question (:
+It's a question.

+ .
+ .
+ .
+ .
+ .
+ .
+ .
+ .
+ .
+ .
+ .

+And I don't like questions :(